2 clinic locations

 Vetting upwards of 20 different EMR options, Owl Now knew the best option for their clinics would be best-of-breed software.
 Instead of trying to fit urgent care within a generic EMR, staff understood an urgent care-specific EMR would give them a firm foundation for complete workflow and billing efficiency—and less frustration by truly eliminating paper workarounds.

-“We saw DocuTAP years before we tried our multi-specialty EMRs,” recalled Diane Brannen, Owl Now Clinic Administrator.
-When Owl Now was ready to switch to a best-of-breed EMR, DocuTAP was the first one on their mind.
-“DocuTAP was urgent care specific.
+“We saw Experity years before we tried our multi-specialty EMRs,” recalled Diane Brannen, Owl Now Clinic Administrator.
+When Owl Now was ready to switch to a best-of-breed EMR, Experity was the first one on their mind.
+“Experity was urgent care specific.
 We liked that it already came with urgent care templates, and you didn’t have to build your own.
 We could start using it right away,” Brannen noted.

-In 2014, Owl Now fully implemented DocuTAP as its integrated EMR and practice manager.
+In 2014, Owl Now fully implemented Experity as its integrated EMR and practice manager.
 Clinical staff was comfortable with the EMR by noon on the first day of using the system.
-On the second day of using DocuTAP, the staff had a record door-to-door patient time of 20 minutes.
+On the second day of using Experity, the staff had a record door-to-door patient time of 20 minutes.